PROGRAMS AT HOPE

 - Strategies to involve the whole family in healthier eating

-Our Supermarket Safari’s are conducted in partnership with local grocery stores and farmer’s markets to as a fun way to teach our families what to look for when they do their shopping.
+Our Supermarket Safari’s are conducted in partnership with local grocery stores such as Food Lion and Target as well as Farmer’s Markets as a fun way to teach our families what to look for when they do their shopping.